OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 Minor premise
 Conclusion

-In the rest of this text you'll learn that prolog can do that, based on fact and rules.
+In the rest of this text, you'll learn that Prolog can do that, based on fact and rules.

 This is only a simple resume of what is logic and syllogism, if you felt interested, you can continue studying by yourself.